Navy CDR James Rowney – Pearl Harbor

 Yorktown was decommissioned in 1970 and in 1975 became a museum ship at Patriot’s Point, Mount Pleasant, South Carolina.
 She is a National Historic Landmark.
 Commander Rowney Pearl Harbor

-The Joyner Library (East California University) has a manuscript collection of Rowney
+Joyner Library (East California University) manuscript collection of Rowney

 Miscellaneous materials include a report on missions flown by Rowney (July 10-August 13, 1945) and an aircraft action report for Bomber-Fighter Group 88 (July 25, 1945) while attached to the YORKTOWN and aircraft carrier USS SHANGRI-LA (CV-38) near the end of World War II.
 Other items consist of a piece of cloth printed with an American flag and several languages explaining that the holder of this item is a downed American pilot and that any assistance rendered would be rewarded by the U.S. government.

-Also present is an emblem of the “Fighting 88”, a “Crossing the Arctic Circle” certificate from the Royal Order of the Blue Noses, a history of Carrier Air Group 7 (1957), and biographical information on Rowney.
-The bulk of the collection is comprised of three scrapbooks and photographs concerning Rowney’s naval career.
+Also, present is an emblem of the “Fighting 88”, a “Crossing the Arctic Circle” certificate from the Royal Order of the Blue Noses, a history of Carrier Air Group 7 (1957), and biographical information on Rowney.
+The bulk of the collection comprises three scrapbooks and photographs concerning Rowney’s naval career.
 The first scrapbook (1941-1942) documents the actions of the USS ENTERPRISE with hand-drawn charts including one showing the ship’s location on certain dates, the battles fought, and the positions of the sunken aircraft carriers USS LEXINGTON (CV-2) and USS HORNET (CV-8).

-The book’s photographs have been removed.
+Someone removed the photographs from the book.
 They are located in a separate file and primarily concern the occupation of Japan after its surrender.
-Interesting photographs include aerial shots of bomb damage to Tokyo and Tokyo Bay, atomic bomb damage to Hiroshima, the emperor’s palace grounds, American prisoner-of-war camps, and various ships.
+Fascinating photos showcase bomb damage in Tokyo, atomic devastation in Hiroshima, the emperor’s palace, POW camps, and diverse ships..
 Commander Rowney Pearl Harbor

-The third scrapbook, dated from 1956 to 1957, centers on Rowney’s tenure as the commanding officer of Carrier Air Group 7, which was attached to the aircraft carriers USS SARATOGA (CV-60) and USS TICONDEROGA.
-During this period, the group participated in a number of NATO maneuvers, including “Operation Lantflex,” a series of demonstration flights that took place off the coast of Mayport, Florida in June 1957, and “Operation Strikflant,” an exercise that took place over the Norwegian Sea in September 1957.
+The third scrapbook, 1956-1957, highlights Rowney’s role as CO of Carrier Air Group 7, attached to USS SARATOGA and USS TICONDEROGA.
+Engaged in NATO exercises, including “Operation Lantflex” off Mayport, Florida, and “Operation Strikflant” over the Norwegian Sea in September 1957.